H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 </p>

 > [!NOTE]
-> These average resource usage metrics include attached storage on `AMD EPYC CPUs` with `I/O Streaming` running `24/7 nonstop for long durations`.
+> These average resource usage metrics include attached external storage on `AMD EPYC CPUs` with `I/O Streaming` running `24/7 nonstop for long durations`.
 > The memory request and limit are not specified in the Deployments but are automatically adjusted by the Vertical Pod Autoscaler (VPA).

 ## Customization